gregwebs/Shelly.hs/README.md

 * has low memory usage
   * `run_` and other underscore variants that don't return stdout
   * `runFoldLines` to run a fold operation over each line rather than loading all of stdout into memory
-  * 'runHandle` and `runHandles` for incremental reads from handles.
+  * 'runHandle` and `runHandles` for complete control over handles.

 Looking to put your Haskell learning to immediate practical use?
 You don't have to create artifical intelligence, try just automating some of your boring tasks.

-The focus of this library on convenience combined with good error messages should make shelly approachable for newer users of Haskell.
+The focus of this library on convenience combined with good error messages should make it approachable for newer users of Haskell.
 I have published [an introductory article to scripting with shelly, targeted towards those not familiar with Haskell](http://www.linux-magazin.de/Online-Artikel/Shell-scripting-with-type-safety-using-Haskell/).
 There is a paid version in German from Linux Magazin.
-That article uses the version `shelly < 1.0` which uses lazy text. `shelly > 1.0` uses strict text.
+That article uses the version `shelly < 1.0` which uses lazy text. `shelly > 1.0` (which you should use) uses strict text.

 ## More shelly packages

-The [shelly-extra](http://hackage.haskell.org/package/shelly-extra) package has some additional functionality that requires additional dependencies, currently including a convenient concurrency/futures implementation.
+The [shelly-extra](http://hackage.haskell.org/package/shelly-extra) package has some additional functionality that requires additional dependencies, currently including a convenient futures implementation (for running multiple commands at once).
 If you are following along the above article you need to install it.

 ## Examples